stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ### **Decrypt Your Secrets**

 Retrieve and decrypt your secrets with confidence.
-Runme Notebook provides clear and concise instructions, ensuring that the decryption process is as smooth as encrypting.
+Runme Notebook provides clear and concise instructions, ensuring the decryption process is as smooth as encrypting.

-To check and decode your kubernetes secret
+To check and decode your Kubernetes secret

 ```sh {"id":"01HRSMKKZDA1MJMTEPK8CHS7YF"}
 kubectl get secret sops-runme -n test -o jsonpath="{.data.password}” | base64 --decode